Governance

 The Secretary/Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the Division and shall, in collaboration with the Chair, authorize disbursements from such funds for expenses in a manner that is consistent with the general policies of the Society and the Division.
 Financial records shall be kept on an annual basis consistent with the fiscal policies of the Society.
 The Secretary/Treasurer shall present a financial report at each meeting of the Executive Committee.
 The financial report so presented at the Regular Meeting shall be examined by auditors appointed by the Chair and shall be presented, together with the auditors' report, at the ensuing Business Session.

 6. Duties of the Division Councilor.
-The Division Councilor shall serve as liaison between the Council of the Society and the Executive Committee of the Division.
+The Division Councilor shall serve as liaison between the Council and the Executive Committee of the Division.
 Following each Council meeting, the Division Councilor shall report to the Executive Committee regarding Council actions that affect the Division.

 ARTICLE VII - ELECTION AND TENURE OF THE OFFICERS, EXECUTIVE COMMITTEE MEMBERS AND DIVISION COUNCILOR